In the Mood for Love: Development and pre-production

+Filming

 Wong's plan to make a film set primarily in Hong Kong did not simplify matters when it came to the shoot.
 The city's appearance was much changed since the 1960s, and Wong's personal nostalgia for the time added to his desire for historical accuracy.
 Wong had little taste for working in studio settings, let alone using special effects to imitate the look of past times.
-Christopher Doyle later discussed the necessity of filming where the streets, the buildings, and even the sight of clothes hanging on lines (as in 1960s Hong Kong) could give a real energy to the actors and the story, whose outlines were constantly open to revision as shooting progressed.
-While set in Hong Kong, a portion of the filming (like outdoor and hotel scenes) was shot in less modernized neighborhoods of Bangkok, Thailand.
+Christopher Doyle later discussed the necessity of filming where the streets, the buildings, and even the sight of clothes hanging on lines (as in 1960's Hong Kong) could give a real energy to the actors and the story, whose outlines were constantly open to revision as shooting progressed.
+While set in Hong Kong, a portion of the filming (like outdoor and hotel scenes) was shot in less modernised neighbourhoods of Bangkok, Thailand.
 Further, a brief portion later in the film is set in Singapore (one of Wong's initial inspirations on the story had been a short story set in Hong Kong, Intersection, by the Hong Kong writer Liu Yichang).
 In its final sequences, the film also incorporates footage of Angkor Wat, Cambodia, where Leung's character is working as a journalist.

 The film took 15 months to shoot.
 The actors found the process inspiring but demanding.
 They required a lot of work to understand the times, being slightly younger than Wong and having grown up in a rapidly changing Hong Kong or, in Maggie Cheung's case, partly in the United Kingdom.

-Cheung portrayed 1930s Chinese screen icon Ruan Lingyu in Stanley Kwan's 1992 film Center Stage, for which she wore qipao, the dresses worn by stylish Chinese women throughout much of the first half of the 20th century.
-It had been Cheung's most recognized performance to date and her hardest, partly due to the clothing, which restricted her freedom of movement.
+Cheung portrayed 1930's Chinese screen icon Ruan Lingyu in Stanley Kwan's 1992 film Center Stage, for which she wore qipao, the dresses worn by stylish Chinese women throughout much of the first half of the 20th century.
+It had been Cheung's most recognised performance to date and her hardest, partly due to the clothing, which restricted her freedom of movement.
 For Wong's film, Cheung, playing a married woman in her thirties who had carried over the elegance of her younger years in the pre-revolutionary mainland, would again wear qipao, known in Cantonese as cheongsam, and spoke of it as the way of understanding her character Su Li-zhen, whose quiet strength Cheung felt was unlike her own more spontaneous spirit.